erlingrj/iot-temp/report.md

 ### Remote system (Amazon Web Services)
 The *remote system*  is hosted at Amazon Web Services and is running on an Ubuntu EC2 instance in Paris.
 It contains a non relational database with a custom REST interface and a graphical user interface to be accessed with the browser.
+In Fig. 2 you see the layout of the *remote system* hosted on AWS.

 ![alt text](doc/remote_system.bmp "Fig. XX Local System")

-Fig XX.
-Remote system
+Fig. 2: Remote system

 #### Database
 We have two non relational databases hosted on AWS.
 The first is the full log.
 All the events broadcasted with MQTT in the *local system* is entered here.
 Fig. XX shows an entry with the different fields.
 The second database contains just a single entry per Customer as shown in Fig. XX, it holds the current value for the system variables, in our current case this is only *temperature* and *control policy*